hcp4715/dockerHDDM_Guide/HDDM_FAQ.md

 ### Solutions

-General solution: using simulation to make sure that you can recover the parameter.
+General solution: The core of this issue is how to model between-subject effect of individuals differences using hierarchical model within the context of DDM.
+Thus, the first thing need to know is that this issue can only be addressed by `HDDMregressor(.)`.
+Then comes the question how to write the code.
+In those discussions, Michael and Mads offered their example code.
+The final answer is to simulating and make sure that you can recovery the parameter.

+The long answer from Michael: https://groups.google.com/g/hddm-users/c/C96uz2_xFl8/m/GWhXFZtHAwAJ

 We've been interested to add capability for estimating regression coefficients for between subject effects, e.g. to see if we can estimate within HDDM the impact of a continuous measure x, where x can be age, IQ, etc on DDM params.
 The upshot is that the answer is yes, at least in theory:  I ran some simulations and could accurately recover the coefficients. including when there are additional within-subject condition effects, which are also accurately recovered in the same model.
 (I reiterate a point from a previous post though, based on this article, that it is actually fine to fit the model without x as a regressor at all, and then to correlate the individual subject intercepts with the between subjects factor after the fact  -- but that involves a classical correlation test whereas the regression approach here estimates the effect and its uncertainty within the bayesian parameter estimation itself).